Tembo Savings logo

 Already have a LISA?

-Transferring to Tembo to get our market-leading rate - signing up takes minutes.
+Transfer to Tembo to benefit from our market-leading rate of 4.55% AER (variable), earning you hundreds more in interest vs saving with the next-best competitor on the market.
 Plus, we’ll have your money transferred in as little as 4 weeks.